 Bridesmaids dresses and prom dresses.
 Donate them to operationprom.org for those who cannot afford to buy new ones.

 Musical instruments.
 Whatever nobody plays anymore can be donated to Mr. Holland’s Opus to be given to students in low-income schools for music class.

-Anything you haven’t worn in more than two years.
+Anything you have not worn in more than two years.
 If it’s in good condition, bring it to your nearest Salvation Army, Goodwill or other thrift shop.

-This spring cleaning article was posted originally in 2016 and updated for 2018.
+This spring cleaning article was posted originally in 2016 and updated and posted annually in spring.